F0lak/dm_open_ref/ref/database/query/proc/Columns.md

     Columns(column)
 <!-- -->
 **Args:**
-+   column+ The Nth column whose name should be read
++   column: The Nth column whose name should be read

 Returns a list of column names for the current query, or the